rigard/rulebooks/rulebooks/catan.md

 ##### d) Buying Development Card requires: Ore, Wool, & Grain
 When you buy a Development Card, draw the top card from the deck.
 There are 3 different kinds of these cards: Knight; Progress; and Victory Point.
 Each has a different effect (see 4.b. below).
 Development Cards never go back into the supply, and you cannot buy Development Cards if the supply is empty.

-Keep your Development Cards hidden (in your hand) until you use them, so your opponents can’t anticipate your play.
+Keep your Development Cards hidden (in your hand) until you use them, so your opponents can't anticipate your play.

 ### 4. Special Cases
 ##### a) Rolling a "7" and Activating the Robber